 Cash disbursements are usually made through the accounts payable system, but funds can also be disbursed through petty cash or payroll.
 Each entry on your records should include the amount, date, payment method, and purpose of the transaction.

-This is a technique generally used in corporate cash management.
+This is a technique used in corporate cash management.
 It helps larger companies monitor and structure their payments while benefiting (as much as possible) from earned interest.

 One prime example of disbursement would be a solicitor paying the stamp duty land tax (SDLT) on behalf of a client.
 This is obviously a client’s expense.
 The SDLT is the buyer’s responsibility, not yours.

-A student loan is also another form of a payout.
+A student loan is also another form of payout.
 It’s called a loan disbursement.
 When it comes to financial aid, the payment of money comes from the source of aid (school, government, private lender, etc.), and in most cases, it is paid directly to the school.

 Payments or Reimbursement Example